-Colorado Rockies outfielder Andrew Brown has picked free agency after being outrighted to the minors.
+Colorado Rockies backup outfielder Andrew Brown has elected free agency over an assignment to the minors.
+Baseball America editor Matt Eddy reported the move on Twitter.

 Brown appeared in 46 games as an outfielder and pinch-hitter for the Rockies in 2012, posting a line of .232/.302/.429.
 In 57 games over two seasons with the Rockies and St. Louis Cardinals, he has a line of .224/.284/.396.
 He was claimed off waivers from the Cardinals last offseason.
 St. Louis drafted Brown in the 18th round of the 2007 draft.